british special forces

 british special forces » gear » boats » offshore raiding craft

 The Offshore Raiding Craft (ORC) is a relatively new addition to the Royal Marines' inventory.
-The ORC is designed for commando insertion/extraction and fire support missions along coastlines and river networks.
+The ORC is designed for commando insertion/extraction, patrol, maritime interdiction and fire support missions.

 The 9 meter-long ORC has an aluminium hull with a low enough draft to allow for safe, rapid beach insertions.
-Unlike soft-skinned RIBs, ORCs have removable armour plating that offers ballistic protection (small arms up to 7.62mm) for the boat's occupants.
 2 crew and up to 8 fully-equipped Royal Marines can be carried on a set of upright seats.

 The ORC can be air-transported inside C130 Hercules transport planes or carried as an under-slung load by Chinook and Merlin helicopters.